SamClassicPatch/SuperProject/README.md

 - [`Shaders`](../../../Shaders) - patched Shaders library with certain fixes for SKA models and shaders used by them.
 - [`WorldEditor`](../../../WorldEditor) - patched Serious Editor application that works on 64-bit systems.
 - `Builds` - directory for assembling final builds of Serious Sam Classics Patch for every supported game version.
   - [`Builds/TSE107/Mods/ClassicsPatchMod`](../../../ModShell) - shell of a special mod that includes resources necessary for properly running it.
 - `Docs` - up-to-date contents of the [wiki](../../wiki) for any specific release.
 - `Extras` - third-party dependencies that the projects utilize.
 - `Includes` - [Serious Engine 1 SDK](https://github.com/DreamyCecil/SE1-ModSDK/tree/includes) that includes static libraries and engine headers for different game versions.
 - `Localization` - translations of Serious Sam Classics Patch contents to different languages.
 - `Properties` - common properties for use in project files.
-- `Resources` - text data that's included into builds, such as option configs.
+- `Resources` - resources in text & binary formats that are included into final builds.

 Original source code of `DedicatedServer`, `GameExecutable`, `Mod`, `PatchedGui`, `Shaders` and `WorldEditor` projects is taken from [Serious Engine 1.10](https://github.com/Croteam-official/Serious-Engine).